publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33/m__us_usc_t43_s1606.md

                 (i)

-                 shall, for purposes of subsections (j) and (m) of this section, be treated as a non-village share with respect to—
+                 shall, for purposes of subsections (j) and (m), be treated as a non-village share with respect to—

                     (I) computing distributions under such subsections; and